 Travel Version (Packing Cubes & Lid Organizer)

-This converts the Pelican air 1535 into the most durable traveler carry on planet.
-I have no doubt about that.
+This converts the Pelican air 1535 into on of the most durable travel carry-ons in the world.

 The TRVL version also adds dual TSA Locks and 2 exclusive colors options: Oxblood and Indigo